Fitting the exotic hadron spectrum with an additional quark

-In 1984, the Crystal Ball collaboration reported evidence from their 1983 data that the $\Upsilon(1S)$ was radiatively decaying to a narrow resonance at 8322 MeV \cite{CB1983}.
+The Crystal Ball collaboration reported evidence from their 1983 data that the $\Upsilon(1S)$ had a radiative decay to a narrow resonance at 8322 MeV \cite{CB1983}.
 The resonance was not seen in 1984 Crystal Ball data or in those of other experiments with $e^+e^-$ centered on the $\Upsilon(1S)$ resonance \cite{CB1984}.
 However it was noticed that $R_{\rm hadron}$ for the original dataset was smaller than $R_{\rm hadron}$ for the other $\Upsilon(1S)$ datasets.
 This suggested that it was possible that the mean CM energy of the 1983 Crystal Ball data may have been a bit higher than the $\Upsilon(1S)$ resonance.
 If so, and if there was another $1^{--}$ resonance just a little bit more massive than the $\Upsilon(1S)$, then the 1983 resonance could have been real, not an experimental fluke.
 It was stated that ``the 1984 result rules out the 1983 result to the 90\% C.L. level unless some state exists between about 16-26 MeV above the Upsilon(1S)'' \cite{CBR_Had}.
 That possibility was thought to be very unlikely, so it was assumed that the 1983 evidence of a resonance and smaller $R_{\rm hadron}$ value were both experimental flukes that should be ignored.

 This model opens the door to the possibility that the 8322 MeV resonance in 1983 data was not a fluke.
-The $4^3S_1$ or $3^3D_1$ meson of $(f\bar{b})_+$ could have a mass 16-26 MeV above that of the $\Upsilon(1S)$, and it could decay radiatively to the $1^3P_1$ meson of $(f\bar{b})_+$, producing the resonance seen in the 1983 data.
-The other experiments would not have seen that resonance since their CM energies were centered on the $\Upsilon(1S)$ resonance rather than a little above it.
+As mentioned above, the $5^3S_1$ meson of $(f\bar{b})_+$ could have a mass a little larger than that of the $\Upsilon(1S)$, and it could decay radiatively to the $1^3P_1$ meson of $(f\bar{b})_+$, producing the resonance seen in the 1983 data.
+The other experiments would not have seen that resonance since their CM energies were centered on $\Upsilon(1S)$, rather than a little above it.